-Any person expressing an interest in adoption is invited to one of the consortium open events.
+Any person expressing an interest in adoption is invited to one of the local open events.

 Adoption information is also available on the Southend Borough Council website.
-People using the partners in adoption website are redirected to the new Southend adoption website.
 The team also have an active Facebook page which gives information and activity news.